-FIGURE A.3: The Pecking Order of Firm Growth for Other Measures of Innovation (a) R&D-to-sales (b) R&D activity
+FIGURE A.2: The Pecking Order of Firm Growth for Other Measures of Investment and Innovation

-Notes: Binned scatter plots of the R&D-to-sales ratio, the share of firms with positive R&D, the R&D share (conditional on already having an observation with positive R&D), and the market value per patent (computed following Kogan et al., 2017, and expressed in 1982 millions of dollars, deflated by the CPI) by the log of firm net worth.
+Notes: Binned scatter plots of the investment-to-sales ratio, the R&D-to-sales ratio, the share of firms with positive R&D, the R&D share (conditional on already having an observation with positive R&D), patents per employee, and the market value per patent (computed following Kogan et al., 2017, and expressed in 1982 millions of dollars, deflated by the CPI) by the log of firm net worth.
 All variables are demeaned at the firm level.
 In order to make the units of the outcome variable more interpretable, we add back in the unconditional mean of the outcome variables across all firms.
 For variable definitions and sample selection, see Appendix A.